mongodb/docs/source/includes/fact-cross-org-billing-prereqs.rst

 - A paying organization can't link more than 100 other organizations.

 - A paying organization can't already be a linked organization.

-- A paying organization must have an |service| subscription.

-- A paying organization and all linked organizations must be in good standing and have no failed payments.

 .. note::